 In this particular case, staff recommends that the Commission allow parking limitations only as conditioned by this permit to allow the public an opportunity park on the public street and thereby protect public access to the beach.
 Because the Coastal Act protects coastal access and recreational opportunities, including jogging, bicycle and trail use, staff is recommending special conditions to ensure that the implementation of the hours will not adversely impact beach and recreational access.
-As proposed by the applicant and conditioned by this permit, staff does not believe the proposal will adversely affect public access and public recreational opportunities.
+As conditioned by this permit, staff does not believe the proposal will adversely affect public access and public recreational opportunities.